ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 ``bt_node_plugins`` on the executor, one level up.

-The switch is a single launch argument rather than a parameter because it decides two things that must agree — whether the process is started, and whether the manager waits for it.
+The switch is a single launch argument rather than a parameter because it decides two things that must agree: whether the process is started, and whether the manager waits for it.
 A parameters file can set the second but not the first, so the argument overrides the parameters file rather than the other way round.